jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 Finally, we have flow control, and flow control is pretty easy to imagine.
 Pretend these are just stack traces and a measure of flow control is: "who is calling who?"

-Is it the case that the game is on the bottom of the stack, then it calls into the library and that's always the way it looks that's all we get so library on top game on bottom?
+Is it the case that the game is on the bottom of the stack, then it calls into the library and that's always the way it looks; that's all we get, so library on top game on bottom?

 Or do we have a situation where the game, which was originally calling the library, now gets called back and there's sort of library in between, game on either side of the stack.